encukou/pep-drafts/pep-D.rst

 its ``ht_state`` is normally ``NULL``.
 Before initializing an extension module in ``__main__``'s context, its module state will be allocated according to the ``PyModuleDef`` of that module.

+While PEP 489 was designed to make these changes generally possible, it's necessary to decouple module discovery, creation, and initialization steps for extension modules, so that anothe module can be used instead of a newly initialized one, and the functionality needs to be added to ``runpy`` and ``importlib``.

 Specification